claytonneal/nrobot-server/index.md

 Once the library spec xml file is created by _libdoc_ it has to be passed to RIDE.
 Details of this can be found [here](https://github.com/robotframework/RIDE/wiki/Keyword-Completion#wiki-using-library-specs)

-# Hosting NRobotRemote
+# Hosting NRobot Server

-NRobotRemote is designed as an asynchronous component that can be hosted in any application.
-Infact NRobotRemoteConsole.exe is no more than a console host for the NRobotRemote component.
+NRobot Server is designed as an asynchronous component that can be hosted in any application.
+Infact NRobot.Server.exe is no more than a console host for the NRobot Server component.

-The following example shows how to start the NRobotRemote service.
+The following example shows how to start the NRobot service.

 ```
+var serviceConfig = NRobotServerConfig.LoadXmlConfiguration();
-RemoteService srv = new RemoteService(options.library,options.type,options.port,options.docfile);
+var service = new NRobotService(_serviceConfig);
-srv.StartAsync();
+service.StartAsync();
 Console.ReadLine();
-srv.Stop();
+service.Stop();
 ```

-_RemoteService_ also has a public event called _StopRequested_ this event is raised when keyword STOP REMOTE SERVER is called.
+_NRobotService_ also has a public event called _StopRequested_ this event is raised when keyword STOP REMOTE SERVER is called.
 The host application can determine if to close or not by handling this event.
 The event is called in a background thread.

-**NOTES**

-  * The docfile parameter is optional
-  * Two background threads are started when _StartAsync_ is called, one thread to listen for HTTP requests, and the other to process HTTP requests.